Statistical Thinking for Data Science and Analytics

 What are the Goals of Statistical Graphics and Data Visualization?

-Statistical graphics and data visualization goals are to make large and complex datasets easier to understand.
-Through visual representations like charts, graphs, maps, and other visual elements, it is possible to quickly discern trends or patterns in data that would otherwise be difficult to uncover.
+The goals of statistical graphics and data visualization are to make large and complex datasets easier to understand.
+Visual representations such as charts, graphs, and maps allow quick identification of trends and patterns that would otherwise be difficult to detect.

 What are the Challenges Associated with Statistical Thinking for Data Science and Analytics?